ikt32/GTAVManualTransmission/doc/README.md

 * RAGEPluginHook
 * OpenIV

-#### Incompatible software
+### Known generic issues

-* __x360ce__ will conflict with input detection if throttle, brake or steering clutch are mapped, but the mod should still register your wheel.
+* __x360ce__ will conflict with input detection if throttle, brake, clutch or steering axes are mapped in x360ce.
 Assigning inputs without overlap is no problem.
 * [__Strapped__](https://www.gta5-mods.com/scripts/pull-out-strap) will conflict with inputs.
 * [__CustomSteering__](https://www.gta5-mods.com/scripts/custom-steering) will conflict with steering patching.
 Remove CustomSteering if `PatchSteering` is enabled.
-* [__ScriptHookVDotNet__](https://github.com/crosire/scripthookvdotnet/releases)  crashes the G920.
-No workaround known, aside from disabling ScriptHookVDotNet.

-#### Incompatible hardware

-* [__ScriptHookVDotNet__](https://github.com/crosire/scripthookvdotnet/releases)  crashes the G920.
-No workaround known, aside from disabling ScriptHookVDotNet.
+* [__ScriptHookVDotNet__](https://github.com/crosire/scripthookvdotnet/releases) crashes the Logitech G920.
+  * Workaround: Disable ScriptHookVDotNet.
+  * Workaround: Launch the game with RAGEPluginHook. \[Found by BULLFAYCE\]
+* Steering wheel sticks to full left/full throttle.
+  * Workaround: Re-toggle the script, prevent alt-tabbing while not paused.
+* Wheel not detected at all when using Steam.
+  * Fix: Uncheck `Generic Gamepad Configuration Support` in Steam Big Picture settings, Controller settings. \[Found by Kaerali\]

 ### Steering wheel issues